voyager-riwi/sprint-1-activity-3/README.md

 # sprint-1-activity-3

-# Proyecto: Objetos en C#
+# Project: Objects in C#

-## Descripción
+## Description
-Este proyecto en **C# (.NET 8.0)** implementa un conjunto de clases que representan distintos objetos de la vida real (Banco, Restaurante, Estudiantes, Hotel, etc.).
+This project in **C# (.NET 8.0)** implements a set of classes that represent different real-world objects (Bank, Restaurant, Students, Hotel, etc.).
-Cada clase encapsula atributos y métodos relacionados, y el programa principal (`Program.cs`) permite interactuar con ellos mediante un **menú en consola**.
+Each class encapsulates related attributes and methods, and the main program (`Program.cs`) allows interaction with them through a **console menu**.

-El objetivo es practicar:
+The main goal is to practice:
-- **Programación Orientada a Objetos (POO)** en C#.
+- **Object-Oriented Programming (OOP)** in C#.
-- Creación y uso de clases.
+- Creating and using classes.
-- Abstracción de problemas reales a código.
+- Abstracting real-world problems into code.
-- Gestión de múltiples entidades desde un programa principal.
+- Managing multiple entities from a main program.

 ---

-## Estructura del Proyecto
+## Project Structure
 Objetos/
-│── Objetos.csproj # Configuración del proyecto .NET
+│── Objetos.csproj # .NET project configuration
-│── Program.cs # Programa principal con el menú
+│── Program.cs # Main program with the console menu
-│── Class/ # Carpeta con todas las clases
+│── Class/ # Folder containing all the classes
 │ ├── Bank.cs
 │ ├── Calculator.cs
 │ ├── Cinema.cs